The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 Pro Tips From the Field

-Some of this is second nature if you've been running crews for a while.
-If you're still dialing in your blade setup, these are the habits that separate crews that finish on time from crews that don't.
+Some of this is second nature if you have been running crews for a while.
+If you are still dialing in your blade setup, these are the habits that separate crews that finish on time from crews that do not.

-Keep spares in every truck.
-A bent blade on a Tuesday afternoon is a $400 job that doesn't get finished.
+3. Keep spares in every truck.
+A bent blade on a Tuesday afternoon is a $400 job that does not get finished.
 A spare set is ten minutes of swap time.

-Match blade to route, not mower.
+4. Match blade to route, not mower.
 High lift on a sandy coastal route chews through in half the time.
-The mower doesn't care.
+The mower does not care.
 The blade does.

-Order in bulk before the season starts.
-Volume pricing applies on bulk orders, and you won't be scrambling in June when blades are backordered everywhere.
+5. Order in bulk before the season starts.
+Volume pricing applies on bulk orders, and you will not be scrambling in June when blades are backordered everywhere.
 Stock the shelf in March.

-Know your sharpening limit.
+6. Know your sharpening limit.
 Most commercial blades can only be ground down to a minimum thickness before they need to go.
 Check the spec.
-A blade that's been ground too thin is a safety issue, not a maintenance problem.
+A blade ground too thin is a safety issue, not a maintenance problem.

 Sharpening and Replacement Schedule

 Commercial blade life is a different game than residential.
-You're running 40-plus hours a week, hitting stones, curbs, and irrigation heads, and your cut quality needs to hold up for paying customers.
-Here's the cadence that keeps blades sharp and crews moving:
+You are running 40-plus hours a week, hitting stones, curbs, and irrigation heads, and your cut quality needs to hold up for paying customers.
+Here is the cadence that keeps blades sharp and crews moving.

-Frayed grass tips.
-Uneven cut height.
-A noticeable jump in fuel burn.
-Any of these on a mower that was running fine last week means it's sharpening day.
-Or replacement day.
+Signs you are overdue: frayed grass tips, uneven cut height, or a noticeable jump in fuel burn.
+Any of these on a mower that was running fine last week means it is sharpening day, or replacement day.

 Sharpen in-shop.
 Stop cycling through blades.